kenwi/fan-control/README.md

 ## How It Works

-The fan speed is calculated using cubic interpolation:
+The fan speed is calculated using a cubic easing function between tempMin and tempMax.
+This creates a non-linear response that ramps up fan speed more aggressively as temperature increases:

 $$
 \text{fanSpeed} = \text{fanMin} + \frac{(\text{temp} - \text{tempMin})^3 \times (\text{fanMax} - \text{fanMin})}{(\text{tempMax} - \text{tempMin})^3}